VijayBarige/Research-Methodology/README.md

 To view the code in detail goto the file by clicking [here](https://github.com/VijayBarige/Research-Methodology/blob/main/movierating%20commented.ipynb)

 ## Working
- - A movie is given as input manually.
+ - A movie is given as input manually, here the input given is **Powder**.
  - Label encoders map the movie with a label/numerical value along with genre of the given movie.

 ```python